 NAVIG: Victor Konstantinovich, we assume that there were two groups of bodies, and they did not know each other.
 This is what we trying to find out.
 Did you work with the Dyatlov group or the other people?
 And who did Ganz and Vozrozhdenny perform autopsies on?

-NAVIG: No one?
-But the act is, which was opened in the N-240, Vozrozhdenny and Ivanov - the investigator ...
+NAVIG: None?
+But the act says that the autopsies were done in N-240, Vozrozhdenny and Ivanov - the investigator ...

 PI: We did not do autopsies on anyone.
 Prudkov only examined, described, I washed them all ...

 PI: They were wearing clothes.
 They were very dirty.

 NAVIG: And here you write that there were two girls and one guy ...
 So were there two girls?

 PI: One girl was found with the guys, and the second girl was found after 2 or 3 days.